dblhlx/PyBSASeq/README.md

 ### PyBSASeq
-A novel algorithm for BSA-Seq data analysis implemented in Python
+A novel algorithm for BSA-Seq data analysis

 Python 3.6 or above is required to run the script.